 Writing a Thank You Email

-The best way to craft a thank-you email is to create a unique, personalized message.
+The best way to craft the email is to create a unique, personalized message.
 It is not ideal for the message to be over-standardized, as this denotes a lack of commitment and little concern for quality.
-What follows is guide covering the process of crafting a personalized thank-you email:

 Gather information during the interview

-In preparation for writing a thank-you email, take notes during your phone interview.
+In preparation for writing the email, take notes during your phone interview.
 Make sure that one has written the name of the person who conducted the interview (after asking about the correct spelling) and their title.
-Also, confirm the email address of the persons involved in the interview.
-Finally, write down the questions that were asked during the conversation and, in particular, write down any issues that came up that were not fully addressed.
+Also, confirm the email addresses of the people involved in the interview.
+Finally, write down the questions that were asked during the conversation and, in particular, any issues that came up that were not fully addressed.

 Subject line

-The subject line of the thank-you email should not be informal.
-Emails with the subject “Hi” or “Contact” do not look professional and may get flagged as spam.
+The subject line of the email should not be informal.
+Emails with the subject โHiโ or โContactโ do not look professional and may get flagged as spam.
 Make the goal clear.
-Do not exceed 75 characters in the title, if possible, as some email clients do not display more than 40 characters in the title, so keep in mind that the message may not even get displayed completely.
+Do not exceed 75 characters in the title, if possible, as some email clients do not display more than 40 characters in the title, so keep in mind that the message may not even be displayed completely.

-Following are examples of subject lines that one can use in a thank-you email:
+The following are examples of subject lines that one can use in the email:

-- Thank you: interview for [Name of position]
+- Thank you: the interview for [Name of position]

 - Thanks: interview for [position]